frontendpatterns/frontendpatterns.dev/src/content/patterns/telemetry.md

 ## Solution

-Apply the Telemetry pattern by collecting usage analytics and performance metrics to inform product decisions, and reinforce it with concise examples or tests.
+Collect usage analytics and performance metrics to inform product decisions.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.